toluwalojurotimiayeni/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-Write a Bash script that displays lines containing the bash word, thus allowing you to easily get the PID of your Bash process
+Write a Bash script that displays the PID, along with the process name, of processes whose name contain the word bash